Find Affordable College Courses

 Manhattan, KS

-Kansas State University landed the #8 spot in the 2023 rankings for the best value journalism programs.
-K -State is a very large public school located in the small city of Manhattan.
+Kansas State University did quite well in this year’s ranking of the best value schools for journalism students.
+It came in at #8 on the list.
+K -State is a fairly large public school located in the small city of Manhattan.

-K -State undergraduate students pay an average of $26,491 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at K -State are $26,491 per year.
 The average amount in student loans that journalism majors at K -State take out is $22,852.
 This translates to an average monthly loan payment of $286, based on a 10-year repayment plan.

 Read More…